isomerpages/moe-nanchiauhigh/_our-partners/NCHS Parents' Support Group.md

 *   Alignment to objective of NCHS
 *   Complement programme of NCHS
-*   Improve well being & learning of our children
+*   Improve well being &amp; learning of our children

 **Bridging Communication**